koraykupe/holidaypirates-test/README.md

 * Duplicate config/config.dist.php file as config.php and set your config variables.
 * Go to /auth/register page to add user or moderator
 * Go to /auth/login page to login
+* If you want to logout go to /auth/logout
 * Go to /job/add page to add a job offer

 ## Running the tests